Narundi: In Mesopotamia

 A figure from the reign of Ashur-bel-kala, identified as Frans Wiggermann as possible depiction of Narundi.

 References to Narundi postdating the last attestations of her in Elamite sources come from Mesopotamia.
 She is present in an Old Babylonian god list from Nippur.
 She also appears in a single feminine theophoric name, Narudi-gamilat, identified in a document from this city dealing with servile weavers and dated to the reign of Rim-Sin I of Larsa.
 Frans Wiggermann asserts that she could be equated with Ishtar or Nanaya in their respective war-related roles.
-She was commonly could viewed as a sister of the Sebitti.
+She was commonly viewed as a sister of the Sebitti.
 Alternative she could be referred to as the sister of a group equated with them, in the god list An = Anum referred to as the "Divine Seven of Elam," possibly a "speculative and secondary" invention meant to reconcile the cultural difference between Narundi and Sebitti.
 According to Javier Álvarez-Mon, out of the seven members of the latter group, Šipali[x], Ibnahāš[x], Ibnasasa, Dahšišrīš, Rūšpānašpiš, Nahūndi and Igištu, only the last two appear in any other sources.
 Narundi's association with the Sebitti themselves is first attested in Middle Assyrian sources.
 She was worshiped alongside them in Assur.
 Wiggermann suggests that a statue of a naked woman from the reign of Ashur-bel-kala according to an accompanying inscription made "for titillation" and placed under the protection of the Sebitti might be a representation of Narundi or an analogous deity.
 Gina V. Konstantopoulos considers this implausible, as while she was the only female deity associated with this group, the inscriptions associates them with the west, rather than with Elam.
 In a tākultu ritual from the reign of Sennacherib, she is invoked in a purification ritual.
 According to Beate Pongratz-Leisten, it is impossible to evaluate if the Assyrian attestations of Narundi are an indication of a surviving continuous cult or if they simply constitute literary references to older rituals.

 According to Mesopotamian sources Narundi's attribute was a timbūtu, an unidentified musical instrument, tentatively identified as a harp.
 In the so-called Bird Call Text, she is associated with two unidentified birds: katīmatu, whose cry is interpreted as "brother, brother," and siḫ-KUR, whose cry is "Alas, alas!" (u_{8}-u-a u_{8}-u-a).
 The katīmatu is otherwise sparsely attested, though it is known that its name is derived from the Akkadian verb katāmu, "to cover" or "to veil."
 The siḫ-KUR is presently impossible to identify.
 Wilfred G. Lambert noted that the text appears to only reflect the theological views typical for the first millennium BCE, and considered it impossible to evaluate if it dealt with preexisting connections between deities and birds, or if it invented them based on theological interpretation of the calls of the animals.